 Yes, if you…

-- Are you currently studying a scientific degree such as Chemistry, Biology, Pharmacology, Biomedical Science or Microbiology and about to go into your industrial placement year (either 2nd, 3rd or 4th year)
+- Are you currently studying a scientific degree such as Chemistry, Biology, Pharmacology, Biomedical Science or Microbiology and will be going in to your industrial placement year in 2018 (either 2nd, 3rd or 4th year)

 - Work well in a fast paced environment